Cross-Country Skiing in Banff: Trails & Tips

 Trail Conditions & Grooming

-Parks Canada grooms selected trails throughout the winter, but schedules depend on snowfall and conditions:
+Parks Canada grooms selected trails throughout the winter, with enhanced schedules for the 2026-2027 season:

-• Check the Parks Canada website for current trail conditions and grooming reports
+• Check the Parks Canada website and new mobile app for current trail conditions and grooming reports

 • Best conditions are typically December through March